SilkRose/Pony/stories/metal-magic/metal-magic.md

 They followed it until they found themselves yet again at a third sorting station with a pony that didn't look like they were related to the previous two.

-She was a n orange unicorn with a white mane and a cutie mark of a line with a bunch of zig zags in it.
+She was an orange unicorn with a white mane and a cutie mark of a line with a bunch of zig zags in it.

 She spoke up, "Hello everypony, my name is Resistor, I use my magic like the previous two ponies you saw to sort the metal for the final time."